 Two people cuddled together in the center of a soft bed, with their eyes dreamily shut.
 This is the classic image of a happy couple sleeping soundly, but it doesn’t reflect reality for many couples today.
-Researchers have found that nearly 30% of Americans sleep better when they kick their partner out of the bed.
-More than 60% of adults would rather sleep without touching, which far outweighs the 13% who enjoy cuddling.
+Researchers have found that nearly 30 percent of Americans sleep better when they kick their partner out of the bed.
+More than 60 percent of adults would rather sleep without touching, which far outweighs the 13 percent who enjoy cuddling.
 This has sparked a trend of committed couples sleeping in separate beds, but that doesn’t mean that learning how to sleep alone is easy.

 If you feel more secure with a loved one sleeping nearby or have enjoyed snuggling up to a significant other for years, you may find it quite difficult to figure out how to get used to sleeping alone.
 This often strikes when you undergo a major life change, such as taking on the world solo after a death or a divorce, or transitioning from college life with roommates to a quiet apartment all your own.
 Your struggle may range from short-term sleep deprivation and minor annoyance to a legitimate fear of sleeping alone that requires months or even years to overcome.